verusarm/VerusCoin/doc/man/verus-cli/windows/README.txt

 Note that if you pass in command line options to verus.bat or verusd.bat that include an = like -ac_veruspos=50 you must surround it with double quotes like this: verusd.bat "-ac_veruspos=50"
 Otherwise Windows will drop the = and pass the two values in as separate command line options.

+To upgrade your Verus Enhanced Agama Wallet, run upgrade-agama.bat and enter the directory to your agama app